PaulApivat/paulapivat/content/post/sentiment_analysis/index.md

 First, we `remove_non_ascii(words)` characters including: `#`, `-`, `'` and `?`, among many others.
 Then we'll `to_lowercase(words)`, `remove_punctuation(words)`, `replace_numbers(words)`, and `remove_stopwords(words)`.

 Examples stopwords are: your, yours, yourself, yourselves, he, him, his, himself etc.

+All this allows us to clean up the text and have each sentence be on equal playing field.

+**NOTE**: I think the process of normalization makes more sense at the individual word level, so we won't actually need stemming and lemmatization for sentences.

 ```python
 # Remove Non-ASCII